 to positive infinity, and you randomly select a number from that series, then the length (number of digits) of that selected number will also be infinite.
 This is because the average number of digits for numbers in a series of integers from one to infinity is itself infinite.
-Since by definition it is the average, half the numbers
+By definition, average means half the numbers in the